 Delayed issue detection

-In the absence of real-time monitoring capabilities, teams can identify issues like data quality anomalies or pipeline failures too late.
+In the absence of real-time monitoring capabilities, teams may identify issues like data quality anomalies or pipeline failures too late.
 Subsequent delays can, in turn, quickly cascade into significant downstream impacts on decision-making and an organization's overall trust in its data.

 Stakeholder expectations